Lesson Plan - Get It!

 Think for a moment about three of your favorite stories or movies of all time.
 Write down a description of an image that you would use to represent each.
-When you are done writing, share your thoughts with your parent or teacher and discuss the following questions:
+When you are done writing, consider the following questions.

 - What is the summary of each story?

 - Why did you choose the image that you did for each?

 - How much prior knowledge of the story is needed for the image you selected to make sense?